-- 6.1 If a pupil is expelled or removed, his / her leaving status will be one of the following: expelled, removed or, if the offer is made by the Head and accepted by the parents, withdrawn by parents. - 6.2 Additional points of leaving status may include: - 6.2.1 the form of letter which will be written to the parents and the form of announcement in the school; - 6.2.2 the form of reference which will be supplied for the pupil; - 6.2.3 the entry which will be made on the school record and the pupil's status as a leaver; - 6.2.4 arrangements for transfer of any course and project work to the pupil, his / her parents or another school; - 6.2.5 whether (if relevant) the pupil will be permitted to return to school premises to sit public examinations; - 6.2.6 whether (if relevant) the school can offer assistance in finding an alternative placement for the pupil; - 6.2.7 whether the pupil will be entitled to leavers' privileges;
+- 6.1 If a pupil is permanently excluded, his / her leaving status will be one of the following: permanently excluded or, if the offer is made by the Head and accepted by the Parents, withdrawn by parents. - 6.2 Additional points of leaving status may include: - 6.2.1 the form of letter which will be written to the Parents and the form of announcement in the School; - 6.2.2 the form of reference which will be supplied for the pupil; - 6.2.3 the entry which will be made on the School record and the pupil's status as a leaver; - 6.2.4 arrangements for transfer of any course and project work to the pupil, his / her Parents or another school;

-- 6.2.8 the conditions under which the pupil may re-enter school premises in the future; and - 6.2.9 financial aspects: payment of any outstanding fees and extras; whether the deposit will be returned or credited; refunded of prepaid fees.
+- 6.2.5 whether (if relevant) the pupil will be permitted to return to School premises to sit public examinations; - 6.2.6 whether (if relevant) the School can offer assistance in finding an alternative placement for the pupil; - 6.2.7 whether the pupil will be entitled to leavers' privileges; - 6.2.8 the conditions under which the pupil may re-enter School premises in the future; and - 6.2.9 financial aspects: payment of any outstanding fees and extras; whether the deposit will be returned or credited; refunded of prepaid fees.